jimmywengzj/SERE-Projet/report.md

 # Projet SERE
 #### H4224 : Zijing WENG, Yikang SU, Remy ETIENNE, Le Tuan Khai NGUYEN, Mohamed-Ali LAJNEF
 ## Javascript - Obfuscation 5 [Web-Clinet][70 Points]
 The problem can be found here: https://www.root-me.org/fr/Challenges/Web-Client/Javascript-Obfuscation-5
+We have to understand a highly obfuscated Javascript code and find the password.

 ## First steps
 By accessing the challenge page with firefox, we can see a single textbox and a button: